OP-TEE/optee_docs/building/devices/versal.rst

 Then run the boot_jtag.sh script.

-This script will first ask for the path of the Petalinux installation; once entered, if will download and execute the image on the Versal ACAP platform.
+This script will first ask for the path of the Petalinux installation; once entered, it will download and execute the image on the Versal ACAP platform.

 .. code-block:: bash